 The beautiful ancient city of Aphrodisias, still partly excavated, is one of the most important archaeological sites of the late Hellenistic and Roman period in Turkey.
 The city was located in Caria on a plateau 600 meters above sea level.
-Today its ruins lies near the village of Geyre, about 80 kilometers west of Denizli.
+Today its ruins lies near the village of Geyre, about 80 kilometres west of Denizli.
 The city was founded in the 2nd century BC on the site of an earlier shrine.
 It was famous for its sanctuary of Aphrodite, the city’s patron goddess, as well as for its sculptural school which rose to prominence under the emperor Hadrian (117-138 AD).

 Aphrodisias enjoyed a long period of prosperity from the 1st century BC onwards when it came under the protection of Augustus.
 In the 5th century AD, it gradually faded into obscurity, later becoming the Turkish village of Geyre.
 The ruins that remain today reflect this wealthy past.
 Twentieth century excavations have unearthed most of the major public monuments of Aphrodisias: the Temple of Aphrodite, the theatre, the large Agora with its associated bouleuterion (council house), the bath complex, the stadium and the Sebasteion, a temple complex dedicated to Aphrodite, Augustus and the Julio-Claudian dynasty.